digitalbricklayer/techteapotcom/src/content/posts/give-me-a-boost-boost/index.md

 aliases: [/give-me-a-boost-boost/]
 ---

 I've not been programming full time since the end of 2002.
-Ah, those were the days...strong coffee and err [RSI](http://web.archive.org/web/20150202123346/http://www.rsi.org.uk/) a plenty 🙂
+Ah, those were the days...strong coffee and err [RSI](http://web.archive.org/web/20150202123346/http://www.rsi.org.uk/) a plenty :smile:

 I am just about to embark on a heavy duty bit of programming, likely to last a few intense months.
 I'll fill you in about the reason why in another post.